XHolzendorf/Networking-Lab-Project-Pt-2/README.md

  network 192.168.30.0 0.0.0.255 area 0
  network 10.0.0.0 0.0.0.3 area 0

+Talking Points:

+“OSPF allows routers to automatically learn routes.”

+“This is scalable.
+If we add another network, OSPF adapts.”

+“Dynamic routing is used in almost every enterprise environment.”

+Then show:

+show ip route

+Highlight the O routes (OSPF learned routes).

- Step 3: Redundancy Concept (Basic Introduction)
+🔁 Step 3: Redundancy Concept (Basic Introduction)

 Explain:

 Why having 2 routers prevents downtime.

-What happens if one router fails?
+What happens if one router fails.

 You can simulate: